umcconnell/destroyer2/docs/docs.md

 -   `D` - Submarine (size: 3)
 -   `E` - Destroyer (size: 2)

+A game field is valid if all the ships are placed horizontally or vertically.
+Ships may only be in one row or one column and may not have blanks/gaps.

 ## API

 A quick overview of the available API endpoints: